An Easy Family Ski Weekend In The Hudson Valley

 There’s a casual sit-down restaurant where we got coffee and English muffins to go.
 The country store that sells coffee and baked goods would have been very handier for breakfast, but it didn’t open until midmorning.

 The one thing the Emerson doesn’t have is a pool.
 For indoor swimming in an upscale, clubby environment try the Hanah Mountain Resort in Margaretville.

 There are also a collection of family oriented value hotels around Kingston.
-The Hampton Inn and Garden Plaza Hotel each has an indoor pool.
-The majority of homes around Belleayre are vacation homes so a weekend a good option for a bigger group or those who want to do their own cooking.
+The majority of house around Belleayre are vacation homes so a vacation rental is a good option for a bigger group or those who want to do their own cooking.

 Pin it for later!

 * We were guests of Belleayre and of Ulster County Tourism at the Emerson Resort.
 Our opinions are always entirely our own.